10 Types Of Warehouses in eCommerce & How Does it Work in 2022

 WareIQ, an eCommerce fulfillment company, empowers online brands with a superior-tech platform to compete with Amazon like service levels by bringing their average delivery timelines from 5-10 days to 1-2 days.

-When contemplating starting a new eCommerce business, or a business of any sort that involves the movement of materials and goods, your eCommerce warehouses and fulfillment centers become an invaluable element for success.
+When contemplating starting a new eCommerce business, or a business of any sort that involves the movement of materials and goods, your warehouses and fulfillment centers become an invaluable element for success.
 Not only must they synergize with your business strategy, but must also tick all the checkboxes that matter.

 Efficiency in design and layout